I understand our community's concerns because I grew up here.

 Making Government Work

-Even before winning my election to the State House, my biggest wins came from bringing people together around shared values—across parties, across ideologies, and even across faiths.
+Even before winning my election to the State Senate, my biggest wins came from bringing people together around shared values—across parties, across ideologies, and even across faiths.

 PROTECTED MILITARY LIVES WITH BIPARTISAN LEGISLATION